GraceCampbell/Monkey-Classification-CNN/README.md

 ## Learning Objectives

 *By the end of this lesson, students should be able to:*
-1. Identify use cases for convolutional neural networks.
+1. Identify use cases for convolutional neural networks and when they are superior to other neural networks.
 2. Understand how edge detection works in CNNs.
+3. Describe convolutional and pooling layers.
-3. Define and describe padding and strided convolutions.
+4. Define padding and filters.
-4. Understand how convolutions operate on volumes.
-5. Define pooling and implement max pooling.
-6. Fit a CNN in Keras.
+5. Fit CNNs in Keras.

 ---